pypy/pypy.org/posts/2024/03/fixing-bug-incremental-gc.md

 helped me find different case that was still wrong, in the same area of the code.

-TODO: check details of this paragraph I also got help by the developers at ... who are using PyPy on their servers and had seen some [mysterious PyPy crashes](https://github.com/pypy/pypy/issues/4900) recently.
+I also got help by the developers at [PortaOne](https://portaone.com/) who are using PyPy on their servers and had seen some [mysterious PyPy crashes](https://github.com/pypy/pypy/issues/4900) recently.
 They did test deployments of my fixes in their various stages to their servers to try to see whether stability improved for them.
-The fact that their crash rate went down a lot provided great extra confirmation for me that I was doing something right.
+The fact that their crashes seem to have gone away provided great extra confirmation for me that I was doing something right.

 ## Writing a GC fuzzer/property based test